Scheme for Means-tested Subsidy on Exchange to "Belt and Road" Regions for Post-secondary Students (Means-tested SSEBR)

 Starting from the 2015-16 financial year, the Government provides annual funding for post-secondary institutions offering full-time locally-accredited undergraduate (including top-up) programmes to subsidise financially needy students of such programmes to participate in exchange activities held in the Belt and Road Regions.
-Means-tested grant will be provided for financially needy students to participate in the eligible exchange activities.
+Means-tested subsidy will be provided for financially needy students to participate in the eligible exchange activities.

 For more details of the Belt and Road Regions, please visit the website of Hong Kong Trade Development Council: